andreiabal/andreiabal-numberconverter-lib/README.md

 - Transcribe README to Spanish.
 - Transforming numerals above 3999.

+#### version 1.0.1 (released)
+- Functionalities: return the roman numeral that corresponds to the arabic number tested (and vice versa).
+- READ ME correction.

 #### version 1.0.0 (released)
 - Functionalities: return the roman numeral that corresponds to the arabic number tested (and vice versa).